 Consider flight school

-Before I dig into the life of a student pilot, I think it’s important to highlight the consideration one has to make before considering going into flight school.
+Before I dig into the life of a student pilot, I think it’s important to highlight the consideration one has to make before considering going into flight school and exploring pilot jobs.

 Being a pilot comes with a lot of things that you need to be mindful of, especially the hours and the lifestyle.
 It is worth spending a bit of time writing down all the cons and seeing if they are compatible with the life you want.